 Now as we stand in our vineyard, overlooking the Pacific Ocean, watching the buds swell and the first green leaves sprouting of our 12th vintage, sipping our Fort Ross Pinot Noir and Chardonnay, we watch the helicopters fly overhead carrying eager prospective buyers of premium vineyard land in an area where the few plantable acres have been taken and what remains are rocky outcrops.
 Maybe we were not crazy after all!

 We would like to invite you to visit our website for complete tasting notes and to learn more about Fort Ross Vineyard.
 We are in the process of building the first tasting room in our area, just off the Pacific Coast Highway.
 If you would like to come visit please join our mailing list so we can keep you informed about our progress as well as upcoming wine releases. www.FortRossVineyard.com.

 Jeff Pisoni - Winemaker

-Jeff regards his winemaking as the interwoven art, science and craft aspects of his trade along with his long term love affair with nature and its effect on grapes and wine.
-His efforts have proved very fruitful with numerous accolades and high scores in both competitions and periodical ratings.
+Jeff regards his winemaking as the interwoven art, science, and craft aspects of his trade, along with his long term love affair with nature and its effect on grapes and wine.
+His efforts have proved very fruitful with numerous awards and high scores in both competitions and periodical ratings.